aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/08_cpsearch.md

 CPREPORT file.gen
 CPREPORT [...]
 [GRAPH]
 ~~~

 CPREPORT prints additional information about the critical points to
 the output.

-SHORT: print the list of non-equivalent critical
+* SHORT: prints the list of non-equivalent critical points.
-points.
-LONG: in a crystal, print the complete list of critical points
+* LONG: in a crystal, print the complete list of critical points in
-in the unit cell and the connectivity in the case of bcp and rcp (when
+  the unit cell and the connectivity in the case of bcp and rcp (when
-the graph is calculated); in a molecule, it is the same as
+  the graph is calculated); in a molecule, it is the same as SHORT.
-SHORT.
-VERYLONG: detailed information at every critical point,
+* VERYLONG: detailed information at every critical point, including
-including the derivatives of the reference field, the evaluation of
+  the derivatives of the reference field, the evaluation of all other
-all other fields, and the flatness (in a crystal only).
-SHELLS: local
+  fields, and the flatness (in a crystal only).
-neighbor environment of every critical point (up to n.i shells,
+* SHELLS: local neighbor environment of every critical point (up to
-default 10).
+  `n.i` shells, default 10).

 In addition, any of the file formats available in the WRITE command
 can also be used in CPREPORT to write the molecular or crystal
 structure plus the critical point list in the relevant region.
 The
-behavior of these options is analogous to WRITE (except in that the
+behavior of these options is analogous to
+[WRITE](/critic2/manual/write/) (except in that the critical points
-critical points are written, in addition to the atoms).
-See `Exporting
+are written, in addition to the atoms).
-the structure (WRITE)`_ for more information.
 The critical points are
 written using special symbols: Xn for a nuclear CP, Xb for a bond, Xr
 for a ring, and Xc for cage.
 Miscellaneous or unassigned critical
 points, and points along a gradient path are labeled Xz.
 Unless